-Some common scams are:
+Some frequently reported misleading energy marketing scams are:

 - Customers who already have solar panels are mis-sold PV + solar panel booster boxes, being told that they will provide a large increase in the amount of electricity generated through the panels.
 In fact, the maximum potential saving achieved through many of these boxes when they are properly fitted is 5%.
 Many boxes are fitted incorrectly by rogue traders and so don’t deliver any savings at all.